karaul/fitplotter/README.md

 Press button "Choose file" and select a `*.fit` file to analyse.
 In the Garmin unit,  `*.fit` files are in the folder "activities", which can be seen when you connect Garmin  with PC via USB.
 Or you can download your fit files from Garmin Connect.
 Also, you can play with `*.fit` files located for the demonstration purpose in the folder [examples](https://github.com/karaul/fitplotter/blob/main/examples/)

 If everything works fine, after you open the `.fit` file, you will see a graph on the left and map on the right.
 Few screenshots are in the folder [screenshots](https://github.com/karaul/fitplotter/blob/main/screenshots/).
 Play with droplists: x-axis, y-axis, automode/manual add.
 Zoom area in the left graph and then see the averaged over the zoomed area on the right map.
 Click on the legend with different choice in the bottom droplist.

+### In order to download `*.fit` file from _Garmin Connect_ account

+- Login to _Garmin Connect_ (GC) account;
+- Navigate to the activity URL `https://connect.garmin.com/modern/activity/xxxxxxxxxx`;
+- The latest 10-digits number `xxxxxxxxx`in the _Garmin Connect_ URL is `acitvity ID`;
+- Type in the `fitplotter`'s URL field the noticed `activity ID`;
+- Click Download, wait a bit and save your zipped activity taken from _Garmin Connect_ into the local folder;
+- Unzip the activity in your local folder;
+- Click "Choose file" and load the activity as a local file into `fitplotter`

 Russians may also check [ЧАВО](https://github.com/karaul/fitplotter/blob/main/screenshots/FAQ_ru.md)